matthewjberger/letsbuildarenderer/src/the-logging-backend.md

 simplelog = { version = "0.9.0", features = ["termcolor"] }
 ```

-> The `termcolor` feature allows for colored terminal log output.
+> Note: The `termcolor` feature allows for colored terminal log output.

 Now we can create a logger module to setup the logger backend.